RedGlow/angular-gw2-api/README.md

 # angular-gw2-api
-Angular wrappers to the Guild Wars 2 API
+Angular wrapper to the Guild Wars 2 API.